Gustaf von Psilander

+Admiral Gustaf von Psilander (16 August 1669 - 18 March 1738) was a Swedish naval officer who served in the Nine Years' War and Great Northern War.
+He fought his most famous action in the Battle of Orford Ness against a superior Royal Navy squadron in 1704.
+Though von Psilander was defeated, he was celebrated for his bravery in fighting against a larger force.

 Early life

 Psilander was the son of a clerk in the Royal Wardrobe, who died when Psilander was eleven years old.
-Raised by a friend of the father, the Stockholm Alderman Johan Hagemeister, he joined the Navy as a clerk in 1687.
-Two years later Psilander was promoted to Gunner's Mate, and the following year to Gunner.
-To gain experience, and achieve promotion, Psilander joined the Dutch Navy during the Nine Years' War, serving as rating and petty officer, fighting in the Battle of Beachy Head (1690).
-Promoted to Sub-Lieutenant in his absence, he returned to Sweden in 1695.
+Raised by a friend of the father, the Stockholm Alderman Johan Hagemeister, he joined the Swedish Navy as a clerk in 1687.
+Two years later Psilander was promoted to gunner's mate, and the following year to gunner.
+To gain experience, and achieve promotion, Psilander joined the Dutch States Navy during the Nine Years' War, serving as a naval rating and petty officer, fighting in the 1690 Battle of Beachy Head.
+Promoted to sub-lieutenant in the Swedish navy in his absence, he returned to Sweden in 1695.

 Wars

 Psilander's coat of arm as ennobled contain clear references to the Battle of Orford Ness.

-At the outbreak of the Great Northern War, Captain Psilander served as Flag Captain, under Admiral Cornelius Anckarstjerna, escorting King Charles XII and the Swedish Army to Pärnu in Estonia.
-After having served as Frigate Captain in the Bay of Finland, he became Captain of the Öland, a Swedish ship-of-the line escorting Swedish merchantmen during the Great Northern War.
-During one of these expeditions, the event that made him one of Sweden's most famous sea officers occurred.
-Followed by a squadron of eight English ships-of-the-line and a frigate, he refused to salute the English squadron when requested to do so by William Whetstone (with Whetstone's reason being that Psilander was in English waters), being under strict orders to not lower his flags under any circumstances by his king.
-The ensuing battle left his ship of the line captured with fifty-three casualties, but they were eventually released and allowed to return home.
+At the outbreak of the Great Northern War, Psilander served as Admiral Cornelius Anckarstjerna's flag captain, escorting Charles XII of Sweden and the Swedish Army to Pärnu.
+After serving as a frigate captain in the Bay of Finland, he became captain of the 56-gun ship of the line Öland and charged with convoying Swedish merchantmen during the Great Northern War.
+During one of these expeditions, Psilander encountered a Royal Navy squadron of eight ships of the line and one frigate under Rear-admiral William Whetstone on 7 August 1704.
+Whetstone demanded the Swedish salute his ships as they were in English waters, though Psilander refused as he was under strict orders by Charles XII to not salute foreign ships first.
+This led to a four-hour battle, during which the English captured Öland along with the merchantmen she was convoying, though they were soon released and returned home.